Easy and Delicious Recipes

 A sequence of deep incisions that wrap around the bread in a half-circle form, almost like a glove, is Cream Pan’s characteristic look.

-These cuts were not originally included in the Cream Pan but were later added to prevent the bread from developing hollow cavities during baking.
+These cuts were not originally included in this sweet bread but were later added to prevent the bread from developing hollow cavities during baking.

 These cuts allow for ventilation, which helps the bread not to burst in the oven.

-After you have learned how to make the base for Cream Pan bread (Kurimpan), you can make many other kashipan and delicious Japanese breads.
+After you have learned how to make the base for this bread (Kurimpan), you can make many other kashipan and delicious Japanese bread.

 Cream Pan’s most crucial component is custard cream.
 Cream Pan’s custard cream ought to be soft enough for you to enjoy the smooth tongue feel.
 It should, however, have enough body to resist the heat of the oven and remain intact inside the bread.
 However, in this recipe, we are going to bake the bread first and fill it with custard cream later.

 Cream Pan with very soft cream fillings, especially whipped cream, was most likely produced from Cream Pan purchased earlier from a bakery.
-If you’re planning to prepare a custard recipe that isn’t meant for Cream Pan, be cautious.
+It might turn out very differently if you plan to prepare a custard recipe that isn’t meant for this bread.

 Although it may be suitable for another use, it may not be suited for oven baking.